isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Grow Your PSG Community.md

 <img style="width: 100%" height="auto" width="100%" alt="Recruitment and Outreach" src="/images/PSG Guide/Recruitment_and_Outreach.png">
 </div>
 <h4><strong>These are some reasons why parents join the Parent Support Group!
 Feel free to share with your parent community as part of your recruitment efforts.</strong></h4>
-<p>The Parent Support Group (PSG) is a great opportunity for parents to grow
+<p>The PSG is a great opportunity for parents to grow closer to your children,
-closer to your children, understand them better, and help them in their education journey.</p>
+understand them better, and help them in their education journey.</p>
-<p></p>
 <p>Children also benefit when parents are more active in their school environment.
 They tend to:</p>
 <ul data-tight="true" class="tight">